13 best image formats and when to use them

 Bitmap (BMP) image files are rasters that map individual pixels, resulting in little to no compression on a given image.

-BMP files are larger and impractical to store or process, and their quality is not significantly better than raster image formats such as PNG or WebP.
-This makes BMP files not the best choice for web usage.
+BMP files are large and impractical to store or process, and their quality is not significantly better than raster image formats such as PNG or WebP.
+This makes BMP files a weak option for web usage.

-All major browsers and operating systems support BMP and most default image viewers and editors, such as MS Paint.
+All major browsers and operating systems support BMP, as do most default image viewers and editors, such as MS Paint.

 BMP used to be one of the most common image file formats, but nowadays, it’s considered outdated due to its unoptimized nature.